advance100/doc_webpack/motivation.md

 * 1 request per module
     * Pro: only required modules are transferred
-    * Contra: many requests means much overhead
+    * Con: many requests means much overhead
-    * Contra: slow application startup, because of request latency
+    * Con: slow application startup, because of request latency
 * all modules in one request
     * Pro: less request overhead, less latency
-    * Contra: not (yet) required modules are transferred too
+    * Con: not (yet) required modules are transferred too

 ## Chunked transferring

 A more flexible transferring is be better.
-A compromise between the extremas is better in most cases.
+A compromise between the extremes is better in most cases.

 → While compiling all modules: Split the set of modules into multiple smaller batches (chunks).